nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/AboutOurTeam.md

 nav_exclude: true
 ---

 Our vascular surgery rotation began as part of the Baylor College of Medicine peripheral vascular surgery training program initiated by Dr. Michael E. DeBakey in the 1980s[{1}](https://books.google.com/books/about/The_History_of_Surgery_in_Houston.html?id=vuKJNgAACAAJ) and expanded to become the busiest VA vascular surgery service in the United States.

-We are proud to serve a **diverse patient population**: 55% of our limb salvage population comprised of people categorized as Black or Hispanic[{2}](https://pubmed.ncbi.nlm.nih.gov/36759932/), and many travel here from throughout southeast Texas and Louisiana [{3}](https://nealbarshes.github.io/Maps/Interactive/MEDVAMCzips/MEDVAMCCBOCsLeafletMap.html).
+We are proud to serve a **diverse patient population**: 55% of our limb salvage population comprised of people categorized as Black or Hispanic[{2}](https://pubmed.ncbi.nlm.nih.gov/36759932/), and many travel here from throughout southeast Texas and Louisiana.

 ![team logo](https://nealbarshes-protocols.github.io/assets/VAvascularTeamLogo_07_400px.png)